archanaa-karun/searchable-multi-tenant-bridge/README.md

 So what this plugin does is, it performs the indexing required for search by the Searchable Plugin first and then the session modification for Multi Tenant (Core) happens.

-Due to this the we need to accomodate the below few few drawbacks with Multi-Tenant Plugin (Core) Plugin:
+Due to this, we need to accomodate the below few drawbacks that happens with Multi Tenant Features:

 Refer http://multi-tenant.github.com/grails-multi-tenant-core/guide/4.%20Behind%20the%20scenes.html